 The Academy of Pediatrics and the American College of Surgeons both advise preventing all children under the age of 16 from using all-terrain vehicles, also known as ATVs.
 However, if parents allow their kids to ride an ATV, the following safety measures are strongly recommended:

-The following are the leading causes of injury and fatal accidents:
+The leading causes of injury and fatal ATV accidents are:

 During the first month, an inexperienced ATV rider is 13 times more likely to have an accident than an experienced one.
-It is the owner’s responsibility to ensure that young or inexperienced operators receive proper instruction before operation.
+The owner has the responsibility to ensure that inexperienced operators receive correct instruction before driving the ATV.

 The most widespread injuries caused by an ATV accident in Miami include:

 If you have suffered one of the above-listed injuries or a similar injury in an ATV accident in Florida, you may have the right to compensation through a personal injury claim.
-Treatment for permanent injuries resulting from an ATV accident can cost millions of dollars, depending on the medical treatments, surgeries, and long-term rehabilitation required.
+An ATV accident can cause permanent injuries that cost millions of dollars, depending on the treatments, surgeries, and long-term rehabilitation therapy required.

 Your ATV accident and injuries may have been caused by negligence, such as:

-You should not have to handle all of the costs yourself.
+You should not have to handle alone all of the costs associated with having an ATV accident.
 You may have the option to file a Miami personal injury claim and seek accident compensation.
-The first step towards recovery is hiring an experienced Miami ATV accident attorney.
+The first step towards recovery is hiring a top-rated Miami ATV accident attorney.
 By filing a personal injury claim with an ATV accident attorney at your side, you may be able to recover compensation for: